OrDrumbox v2 User Manual

 Header

-- Track name, position (bar X step Y), and close button.
+- Track name, position (beat X step Y), and close button.

 Vel / Pitch / Pan